soumyadip007/Ignite-the-Spark/README.md

 Certificates will be provided to attendees

+# Ignite-the-Spark

+It brings us immense pleasure to inform you that MSP Kolkata is organizing Ignite the Spark, a Multiple Day Virtual Event by MSP’s of Kolkata region🎉

+The event will cover up the various talks by multiple speakers from Microsoft and Microsoft Students Partners on some hot topics like ML, AI, Web technology using Azure including AI Gaming and many more. 🙌🏻

+It's an event for all skill levels, from beginners to the most veteran developers👨🏻‍💻 Don't miss the opportunity to attend this event.☝🏻

+Certificates will be provided to attendees
+# Ignite-the-Spark

+It brings us immense pleasure to inform you that MSP Kolkata is organizing Ignite the Spark, a Multiple Day Virtual Event by MSP’s of Kolkata region🎉

+The event will cover up the various talks by multiple speakers from Microsoft and Microsoft Students Partners on some hot topics like ML, AI, Web technology using Azure including AI Gaming and many more. 🙌🏻

+It's an event for all skill levels, from beginners to the most veteran developers👨🏻‍💻 Don't miss the opportunity to attend this event.☝🏻

+Certificates will be provided to attendees# Ignite-the-Spark

+It brings us immense pleasure to inform you that MSP Kolkata is organizing Ignite the Spark, a Multiple Day Virtual Event by MSP’s of Kolkata region🎉

+The event will cover up the various talks by multiple speakers from Microsoft and Microsoft Students Partners on some hot topics like ML, AI, Web technology using Azure including AI Gaming and many more. 🙌🏻

+It's an event for all skill levels, from beginners to the most veteran developers👨🏻‍💻 Don't miss the opportunity to attend this event.☝🏻

+Certificates will be provided to attendees# Ignite-the-Spark

+It brings us immense pleasure to inform you that MSP Kolkata is organizing Ignite the Spark, a Multiple Day Virtual Event by MSP’s of Kolkata region🎉

+The event will cover up the various talks by multiple speakers from Microsoft and Microsoft Students Partners on some hot topics like ML, AI, Web technology using Azure including AI Gaming and many more. 🙌🏻

+It's an event for all skill levels, from beginners to the most veteran developers👨🏻‍💻 Don't miss the opportunity to attend this event.☝🏻

+Certificates will be provided to attendees
 Join us on
 🗓️ April 26th, 2020
 ⏰ 8:00 PM IST  |  2:30 PM GMT